ESIPFed/Governance/ESIP Policies and Procedures/1.0 Corporate/ESIP P&P 1.2 Members and Member Organizations.md

 Representatives, ESIP Member Organization concerned will be removed from ESIP.

-This Policy was approved by the Board of Directors of ESIP on January 14, 2019.
+This Policy was revised by the Board of Directors of ESIP on January 14, 2019.